imazen/resizer-web/content/releases/3-1-alpha-2.md

 ## Minor bug fixes

-* Plugins missing a constructor don't crash the request, just log an issue.
+* Plugins missing a constructor don't crash the request; they just log an issue.
 * If a plugin throws an exception during GetIssues, it is now logged as an issue instead of crashing the resizer.debug page.
 * Earlier disposal of Pen and Brush instances used for rendering image padding, borders, and drop shadow.